-Our Disputes API lets you automate the dispute handling process so you can respond to disputes as soon as they are initiated.
+Our Defend Disputes API, or Disputes API in short, lets you automate the dispute handling process so you can respond to disputes as soon as they are initiated.
+You can retrieve dispute information, defend or accept disputes, and upload defense documents.

 - Handle dispute webhooks.
-Use the event codes to determine which stage the dispute is in.
+Use the webhook messages and event codes to determine the dispute status.

 - Retrieve dispute information to understand how you can defend the dispute.

-- If you want to defend the dispute, continue with step 3.
+- If you want to defend the dispute, gather and upload defense materials.

 - Upload all relevant defense material for the dispute.

-- Optional: Before defending the dispute, it is possible to delete defense documents that you submitted previously.
+- Optional: Before defending the dispute, it is possible to delete defense documents that you uploaded previously.

 - Submit your complete defense to the scheme and defend the dispute.

-To test your integration, you can simulate chargeback scenarios by submitting dispute reasons.
-Refer to Test a chargeback scenario for more details.
+To test your integration, you can simulate different chargeback scenarios.

-Adyen notifies you of any disputed payment event.
-For a list of all events related to disputes, refer to Dispute webhooks.
+Adyen sends you a webhook message when a payment is disputed.
+For a list of all event types related to disputes, see Dispute webhooks.

 -

-When a shopper starts a dispute process with their issuer, you receive any of the following event codes:
+When a shopper starts a dispute process with their issuer, you receive a webhook message when any of the following events happen:

 -